 One of the biggest pieces of news this year for watch fans was Rolex’s update of their classic Submariner.
 A new version of the world’s most famous watch brand’s most famous watch?
 Naturally, it sent the watch world into a tailspin.

 The ‘Sub’ saw its case size bumped up to 41mm and a bunch of new colour/metal combinations.
-The black dial/green bezel model in Oystersteel has already been dubbed the ‘Hermit’, and the blue dial/blue bezel in two-tone steel and yellow gold puts even the particularly unsubtle Yacht-Master to shame in the glitz and glamour department.
+The black dial/green bezel model in Oystersteel has already been dubbed the ‘Kermit’, and the blue dial/blue bezel in two-tone steel and yellow gold puts even the particularly unsubtle Yacht-Master to shame in the glitz and glamour department.

 However, the most exciting model in our opinion was the black dial/blue bezel in white gold, which fans are calling the ‘Cookie Monster’ (yes, Rolex nicknames are weird).
 Hollywood superstar Mark Wahlberg happens to agree with us apparently, spotted over the weekend sporting this latest and greatest Rolex on his wrist in Los Angeles.

 White gold is brighter and more lustrous than stainless steel like Rolex’s proprietary Oystersteel, but weighs a lot more.
 That’s not a problem for a veritable Superman like Wahlberg, who could probably carry a whole gold bar hanging off his wrist with ease.